jeziellago/FlowNav/README.md

 ## Initialize FlowNav on Application

-To initialize the FlowNav library we need put the `@FlowNavMain` annotation on our Application class in app module and initialize our Router.
+To initialize the FlowNav library, we need to put the `@FlowNavMain` annotation on our Application class in the app module and initialize our Router.

->The `@FlowNavMain` serve to identify the Application class to the library
+> The `@FlowNavMain` helps to identify the Application class to the library
 >
->To initialize our Router we will call the `init` function from `FlowNavRouter` who will receiver `FlowNavActions` who is a generated class that provides the className of each activity who is annotated with `@EntryFlowNav`
+> To initialize our Router, we will call the `init` function from `FlowNavRouter`, who will receiver `FlowNavActions`, a generated class that provides the className of each activity annotated with `@EntryFlowNav`.

 ```kotlin
 @FlowNavMain